Presidency of John Quincy Adams

-The presidency of John Quincy Adams, began on March 4, 1825, when John Quincy Adams was inaugurated as President of the United States, and ended on March 4, 1829.
-Adams, the sixth United States president, took office following the 1824 presidential election, in which he and three other Democratic-Republicans—Henry Clay, William H. Crawford, and Andrew Jackson—sought the presidency.
-Adams was not a strong president, and he was under continuous attack from Jackson who easily defeated him in the 1828 presidential election.
+John Quincy Adams served as the sixth president of the United States from March 4, 1825, to March 4, 1829.
+Adams took office following the 1824 presidential election, in which he and three other Democratic-Republicans—Henry Clay, William H. Crawford, and Andrew Jackson—sought the presidency.
+Adams was not a strong president, and was under continuous attack from Jackson, who defeated him in the 1828 presidential election.

-No candidate won a majority of Electoral College votes, and so the United States House of Representatives chose the president in a contingent election.
+No candidate won a majority of Electoral College votes in 1824, and so the United States House of Representatives chose the president in a contingent election.
 With the help of Clay, Adams was elected by the House.
-Adams rewarded Clay with the prestigious role of Secretary of State.
+Adams appointed Clay to the prestigious role of Secretary of State, which many saw as a reward for helping to swing the election.
 Upon taking office, Adams articulated an ambitious domestic agenda.
 He envisioned a national marketplace in which North and South, town and country, were tied together by trade and exchange.
 A supporter of Henry Clay's proposed American System, he proposed major investments in internal improvements (involving the construction of roads and canals), and the creation of educational institutions such as a national university, among other initiatives, to bring this vision to life.
 Due to meager support from congressional leaders, however, his agenda was largely blocked by Congress.
 His support of the "Tariff of Abominations," a protective tariff approved by Congress in 1828, hurt his popularity among voters.
 The foreign affairs initiatives of the Adams administration fared only slightly better, as many of the president's key initiatives were blocked by Congress.

 The contentious nature of the 1824 election brought about the demise of the Democratic-Republican Party and the emergence of a new era in American politics.
 Characterizing Adams's victory as the result of a "corrupt bargain" between Adams and Clay, Jackson and his supporters, including Martin Van Buren and Vice President John C. Calhoun, spent the ensuing three years constructing the organization that would become the modern Democratic Party.
 The followers of Adams organized themselves more loosely as the National Republican Party, but were unable to match the efforts of the Democrats under Jackson, who won the 1828 election in a landslide.